Bethel Community Transformation Center: History

 In early 1974, the Beth El congregation moved again, this time to Bloomfield Hills, and the building was sold to the Lighthouse Tabernacle, becoming known as the Lighthouse Cathedral.
 Little Rock Baptist Church owned the building from 2008 until 2014 and used it as a community center.
 In 2008, it was occupied by the Citadel of Faith Covenant Church.

 In June 2010, the church became occupied by The Community Church of Christ, under the leadership of Pastor R.A.
 Cranford.
 In October 2013, Breakers Covenant Church International began leasing space for their worship services under the leadership of Pastor Aramis D. Hinds Sr. As of October 2014, Breakers Covenant Church International is now the new owner of this property.

 As of 2017 the Detroit Beth El building is now known as the Bethel Community Transformation Center, owned by a multiracial and multireligious board of trustees which plans to make the building a theater, multi-religion center, and community center.

+Murals

+Four murals were dedicated in the Beth El Temple in 1925 and still survive today, each measuring 8 feet 3 inches in diameter.

+The paintings were done by artist Myron Barlow, who got his start in art in Detroit, and became an expatriate artist in France.
+Barlow maintained his ties to Detroit.
+It was mentioned that he looked at the work of Giovanni Battista Tiepolo in France, and he himself painted ceilings in Paris.
+Barlow's four paintings were painted on canvas in France and then brought to the United States by him, to be installed in the temple.

+The four paintings were written about in The Advocate in 1925.
+They include The Patriarch in which Abraham welcomes three strangers, The Prophet in which 11 figures react to the words of a prophet, a painting of older European Jews from the middle ages teaching the young, and The Immigrant depicting an immigrant with prayer book passing the Statue of Liberty.

+Barlow had a family connection to the temple.
+In his mother's obituary, Beth El temple was listed as the one she attended, although she didn't live to see the paintings because she died in 1910.